« Undo a HTML select box selectionUbuntu Intrepid Ibex upgrade from Hardy Heron WOES! »

 Vmware Server 2.0 breaks keyboard mapping on Ubuntu 8.10

-Linux/Unix, 364 words English (AU) Bookmark and Share
+Linux/Unix, 324 words Bookmark and Share

 I thought I’d give Vmware Server 2.0 a try today on Ubuntu 8.10 Intrepid Ibex, after all it was almost 5 times larger than Vmware Server 1.0.x.
 Version 2.0 has taken a web based approach for the interface and completely dumped the old 1.0 console interface which I kinda like.
 After all FF seems to be getting slower with each upgrade and taking control of a vm now uses a browser plugin!
 I hope they spend most of they money researching web and browser security rather than attempting to be the next App Store selling packaged VMs. :crazy: